robinrendle/aeve/content/draft.md

 She couldn’t decide whether the stars were out tonight or whether she was simply exhausted.
 Craning her neck in every direction, Aeve scanned the horizon for a clearer view, but her truck responded by swinging dangerously from one side of the track to the other. *Concentrate, you idiot*.
 In her debilitating exhaustion she had forgotten that the surrounding darkness was stacked with danger, as she knew the stories well enough; bandits roamed these desert valleys waiting to pounce on the researchers that moved back and forth between villages.
 Gangs of ex-soldiers, deserted militia and paramilitary units, alongside a company of rebel groups, had been said to camp out in the surrounding fields.
 They patrolled the landscape for movement of any kind, searching of an easy late-night meal.
 So setting aside the dirt track she had been speeding through in the darkness, and the fact that she only had about two hours sleep, it was still far too dangerous for Aeve to be driving so recklessly.

 A few moments later she watched the foreground and the background merge into a fluid, mushy silhouette.
-Aeve peered into this liquid shadow for the faces of monsters, and she could begin to imagine an invisible army of nightmares camped there.
-Moments later the faces vanished, now all she could see was a pale, half-cone of light which brightened the track ahead. *Fuck it!* she thought, *there isn’t a single broken headlamp or monster out there that’s mad enough to screw with me tonight.”*
+Aeve peered into this liquid shadow for the faces of monsters, and she could begin to imagine an invisible army of nightmares camped out in the darkness.
+Once she had shaken the tiredness from her body the faces vanished, now all she could see was a pale, half-cone of light which brightened the track ahead. *Fuck it!* she thought, *there isn’t a single broken headlamp or monster out there that’s mad enough to screw with me tonight.”*

 Because tonight was special.

-Ten minutes ago a call had woken her, buzzed her out of bed.
+A call had woken her, buzzed her out of bed.
 An unpredictable rainstorm was inbound, clouds in the horizon building, humidity in the air fluctuating with every breath.
-From the comfort of her apartment she could feel these atmospheric movements in her bones, just like the way it’s said of experienced pilots and their planes, how the fuselage, propellors and the tips of their wings become extensions of the pilot’s body.
+From the comfort of her room she could feel these atmospheric movements in her bones, just like the way it’s said of experienced pilots and their planes, how the fuselage, propellors and the tips of their wings become extensions of the pilot’s body.

 Tonight she could feel the drop in air pressure.
 Tonight she could somehow feel the palpitating, beautiful puffy little rain clouds that sat on the horizon.
 Of course, she had dreamt and planned for this moment a million times before but tonight something was different.
-Tonight buzzed with anticipation, potential and, above all, science.
+The evening air was a buzz of nerves, possibilities and unpredictable adventures.

 “Aeve!
 Aeve, are you there?
 Where the hell are you – for fuck’s sake – we need you tonight.”
-Aeve recognised the flittering voice on the other end of the line as Sam, a colleague that often took his job a little too seriously.
+Aeve recognised the flittering voice on the other end as Sam, a colleague that often took his job a little too seriously.

 “What’s wrong?”
 Aeve yawned into her cellphone, trying to hide her excitement as much as possible.